-Types of Content
+Types of content

 - Community content is the responsibility of course instructors.
-It can be flagged by users of the platform who want to provide feedback or express a concern over its quality.
+It can be flagged by users of the platform who want to provide feedback or express a concern over its quality

 All content on Totem is licensed under a creative commons attribution share-alike license.
 This licensing scheme provides autonomy and control to community content contributors while also encouraging collaboration and avoiding the duplication of existing resources.

-Community Content contributors and Course Instructors
+Content contributors and course instructors

-- See and interact with materials produced by content contributors or given access to by the content contributor and/or course instructor.
+- See and interact with materials produced by content contributors or given access to by the content contributor and/or course instructor

 - Users invited to participate in closed learning modules do so at the discretion of the course instructors.
-If course isntructors determine that participants are not abiding by community standards, they may choose to terminate their participation.
+If course instructors determine that participants are not abiding by community standards, they may choose to terminate their participation.

-Users may not engage in the following activities through services related to Totem:
+By enrolling in a Totem course, users may not engage in the following activities through services related to Totem:

-- The unsolicited promotion of commercial services and materials.
+- Promote unsolicited commercial services and materials.

 Users who experience or observe any of the above behaviour are asked to flag instances thereof with platform moderators by writing to email@example.com.
 Complaints receive a response within 72 hours.